MetaTrader 5 için alım-satım sinyalleri: Gold Smart Turtle

 -

-All settings are explained in the attached user guide and can be adjusted to fit each subscriber’s risk profile and account size.
+Each parameter is explained in the user guide and can be tailored to the trader’s preferences and account size.

 USD